-Most buildings found at an aerospace manufacturing plant would be assigned a typical expected useful life based on construction styles.
-However, there may be some more intensive or specialized uses at a particular plant that tend to shorten the life of a property due to greater physical wear and tear.
+Most buildings found at a value-added wood products manufacturing plant would be assigned a typical expected useful life based on construction styles.
+However, there may be some more intensive or specialized uses at a particular value-added wood products manufacturing that tend to shorten the life of a property due to greater physical wear and tear.